Funded Futures Trader 30s Timeframe Scalper 30s Model Guide Author Options Degenerate

 Always learning, trying to improve every day, hoping to "pay it forward" the knowledge that has been shared with me.

-Follow me (@outof0ptions) on X for 30s model trades, analysis & guide updates.
+Follow me (@outof0ptions) on X for 30s model trades, analysis & guide updates as well as TradingView Indicators.

 In the latter part of 2021, I made a decision to take a more proactive role in managing my finances, I blame covid boredom.
 I invested in growth stocks such as Amazon (AMZN) and Tesla (TSLA).
 My timing was fortunate, coinciding with a period of strong upward momentum 🚀 in the stock market.
 Due to personal circumstances, I withdrew most of my investments towards the end of 2021, which, in hindsight, was a stroke of luck as the market soon experienced a significant downturn.
 I was incredibly lucky to not only make a good return on my investments but also to keep it, a rarity for novice trader.